 Chris Slade describes the son et lumiere presentation at the abbey of Bon Repos called "Le Pays de Conomor" in Brittany, which takes place during the first two weeks of August.

-EXPORTING A UK BOUGHT LHD CAR TO EUROPE
+EXPORTING A UK BOUGHT LHD CAR TO FRANCE (OR EUROPE)

 We did a little bit of investigating, and found out that many people choose to buy a LHD car in the UK and import it into Europe.
 This way they are hoping to save money.
 Indeed, it is usually cheaper to buy a second-hand LHD car in the UK than it is in France.
 This is still a very niche market.
 The majority of left-hand drive cars sold in the UK are brought in by British expats returning home, or by continental Europeans moving to the UK.
 Both types of vendors are looking to replace their car with a right-hand drive.
 As a general rule, the majority of LHD dealerships are located in the South of the UK, where the expats selling their cars are based.